ccoutant/dwarf-locations/005-locations-on-stack.md

 ### Section 3.5 Arithmetic and Logical Operations [was: 2.5.2.4]

 Place the contents of old section 2.5.2.4 here.

+Remove the second paragraph:

+> <span class="del">If the type of the operands is the generic type,
+> except as otherwise specified, the arithmetic operations
+> perform addressing arithmetic, that is, unsigned arithmetic that is performed
+> modulo one plus the largest representable address.</span>

 Include the descriptions of the following operations: